pappasam/vim-filetype-formatter/README.md

 1. Reads from standard input.
 2. Writes to standard output.
 3. Is in your PATH.
+Vim-filetype-formatter uses code formatters; it does not install them.

 Requires a recent version of Neovim or Vim 8.